-108.01 Policy Statement Regarding Certificate of Need Applications for the Acquisition or Otherwise Control of Magnetic Resonance Imaging (MRI) Equipment and/or the Offering of MRI Services
+110.01.01 Policy Statement Regarding Certificate of Need Applications for the Acquisition or Otherwise Control of Magnetic Resonance Imaging (MRI) Equipment and/or the Offering of MRI Services

 - 1. CON Review Requirements: The Certificate of Need process regarding the acquisition or otherwise control of MRI equipment and/or the offering of MRI services involves separate requirements for CON review: (a) an entity proposing to acquire or otherwise control MRI equipment must obtain a CON to do so if the capital expenditure for the MRI unit and related equipment exceeds \$1,500,000; and (b) an entity proposing to offer MRI services must obtain a CON before providing such services. - 2.
-CON Approval Preference: The Mississippi Department of Health shall give preference to those applicants proposing to enter into joint ventures utilizing mobile and/or shared equipment.
+CON Approval Preference: The Mississippi State Department of Health shall give preference to those applicants proposing to enter into joint ventures utilizing mobile and/or shared equipment.
 However, the applicant must meet the applicable CON criteria and standards provided herein and the general criteria and standards contained in the currently approved Mississippi Certificate of Need Review Manual. - 3.
-Procedures Estimation Methodology: The applicant shall use the procedures estimation methodology appearing in this section of the Plan to project the annual patient service volume for MRI services/equipment.
-The DRG disease classification system to be used for MRI is available from the Mississippi Department of Health Division of Health Planning and Resource Development. - 4.
-Addition of a Health Care Facility: An equipment vendor who proposes to add a health care facility to an existing or proposed route must obtain an amendment to the original Certificate of Need before providing such service.
-Additionally, an equipment vendor must inform the Department of any proposed changes, i.e. additional health care facilities or route deviations, from those presented in the Certificate of Need application prior to such change.
+For purposes of this Plan, a mobile MRI unit is defined as an MRI unit operating at two or more host sites and that has a central service coordinator.
+The mobile MRI unit shall operate under a contractual agreement for the provision of MRI services at each host site on a regularly scheduled basis. - 4.
+The conversion from mobile MRI service to fixed MRI service is considered the establishment of a new MRI service and requires CON review. - 5.
+Utilization of Existing Units: No new MRI services shall be approved unless all existing MRI service in the applicant's defined service area performed an average of 1,700 MRI procedures per existing and approved MRI scanner during the most recent 12 month reporting period and the proposed new services would not reduce the utilization of existing providers in the service area.